Aldeias of Portugal Part 1: Staying with Friends

 After experiencing the Portuguese countryside, I have never felt so spoiled by the incredibly fresh food, the kindness of the locals and the natural beauty of the environment around me.
-Leaving Rita’s family with my arms filled with two liters of homemade wine, a basket of freshly picked nesperas (Japanese plums, a popular late-spring fruit grown in Portugal) and my lungs full of clean, crisp country air, it was the first time I felt reluctant to return to the busy city.
+Leaving Rita’s family with my arms filled with two liters of homemade wine, a basket of freshly picked nesperas (Japanese plums, a popular late-spring fruit grown in Portugal) and lungs full of clean, crisp country air.
+It was the first time I felt reluctant to return to the busy city.
 But could such a wonderful experience be repeated at another aldeia?
-What if I was staying in a local hotel as a tourist instead of being an invited guest to a local family?
-Well, you’ll have to wait and read Part 2 of Aldeias of Portugal to find out what happens!
+Could I dine with a Portuguese family again?
+The answer is yes!!
+Contact us to learn how!

 For thousands of years, Portugal has not only made wine but has been very natural in its production.